 The sink was another Wayfair find.
 Wayfair was one of the ORC sponsors this year, but I’ve been a long time customer and honestly probably would have purchased these items even if they weren’t sponsors because they were the best deals I was able to find and exactly what I was looking for.

 Which leads to my favorite part… the faucet!
 I was biting my nails with this one because it was a dirt cheap (almost too good to be true) no-name brand from Ebay being shipped from the other side of the world and therefore a big risk.
 A reader chimed in saying she had the same faucet and loved it so that eased my worries, and I was so pleasantly surprised when it came in the mail and appeared to be good quality.
 Our plumber installed it without any issues and it works like a dream.
-What a great score… I love Ebay success stories.
+What a great score… I love Ebay success stories (the faucet is now available for a better price in multiple colors on Amazon!)

 And lastly, I spent a long time searching for the perfect storage basket.